mhalcrow/markdown-cv/index.md

  * I built the team from the ground up, hiring on 9 new employees from outside the company and transferring in 3 employees from other teams at Google.
-I influenced the team's engineering culture, drove execution, gave career guidance, and navigated the team through the sudden shift to WFH in early 2020.
+I influenced the team's engineering culture, drove execution, provided career guidance, and navigated the team through the sudden shift to WFH in early 2020.
 From humble beginnings we achieved a GA launch in about 20 months.
+I helped several reports get promoted in the process.
  * I demonstrated adaptability in managing a disparate group of software engineers, including 1 college hire, 4 junior professional hires, 2 experienced professional hires, 2 internal transfers, and 3 engineers with